-a) Explain the basic charge and extended charge to salaries tax.
-[2]

-- b) Define the terms 'office', 'employment' and 'pension'.
-[2] - Recognise the factors that determine whether an engagement is treated as employment or self-employment and the implications thereof.^[2] - d) Explain the circumstances under which a resident or non-resident individual is chargeable to Hong Kong salaries tax.
-[2] - e) Explain the 60-day rule and the meaning of 'visit'.
-[2] - f) Understand and explain assessment on a time basis.
-[2]
+- a) Explain the basic charge and extended charge to salaries tax.
+[2] - b) Define the terms 'office', 'employment' and 'pension'.
+[2] - c) Recognise the factors that determine whether an engagement is treated as employment or self-employment and the implications thereof.
+[2] - Explain the circumstances under which a resident or non-resident individual is chargeable to Hong Kong salaries tax.^[2] - e) Explain the 60-day rule and the meaning of 'visit'.[2] - f) Understand and explain assessment on a time basis.
+[2] - g) Explain and apply the unilateral double taxation relief under s.8(1A)(c).^[2]

-- Double taxation relief except unilateral reliefs.
+- Double taxation relief except unilateral reliefs. - Rules and practice on service companies including DIPN 25. - Income from trusts and settlements.

-- Service companies.

-- Income from trusts and settlements.